 Importantly, notice that this sum takes the form

-$$\sum_{i=1}^{n} v(x_i^*) \Delta t_i$$where $n=9$ in this case, and even the biggest $\Delta t_i$ is fairly small (i.e., no more than 0.6) -- and this sum generally represents a better and better approximation to the true change in position for our piston as we shrink the size of these individual time intervals (i.e., as the maximum $\Delta t_i$ gets small).
+$$\sum_{i=1}^{n} v(x_i^*) \Delta t_i$$where $n=9$ in this case, and even the biggest $\Delta t_i$ is fairly small (i.e., no more than 0.6) -- and this sum generally represents a better and better approximation to the true change in position for our piston as we shrink the size of these individual time intervals (i.e., as the maximum $\Delta t_i$, called the norm of the partition, gets small).

 Recall the summation we used to approximate the area under some non-negative valued function on the interval $[a,b]$: